-BE1 Our built environment blends with the natural and cultural environment
+• BE1 Our built environment blends with the natural and cultural environment

 In recent years, Council has worked toward the development of quality open space and recreational facilities for the community.
-In 2019/20, we will start to see on the ground works for a number of these projects:

 Council continued the implementation of the Farmers Creek Master Plan (FCMP) throughout the 2018/19 financial year.
 This included the construction of a pedestrian walking bridge over Farmers Creek from Glanmire oval to Coalbrook Street, providing a link to Sandford Avenue.
 Council has also invested \$125,000 of grant funding into the rehabilitation of native vegetation along Sandford Avenue in 2018/19 which will continue in 2019/20 FY.